 There isn’t a single, quick, easy test to find out if your child has asthma.
 To help make a diagnosis, your GP or asthma nurse will ask about your child's symptoms and when they're worse.
 They'll also ask lots of questions, for example: does anyone else have asthma or allergies in the family?
 Did your child have breathing problems as a baby?
 Was your baby born prematurely?
-All these questions help the GP/asthma nurse get a full picture of your baby's life so far, and the things that might be causing their symptoms.
+All these questions help the GP or asthma nurse get a full picture of your child's life so far, and the things that might be causing their symptoms.
 They may also listen to your child’s chest to find out if there are any wheezy sounds.

 A peak flow test might be useful

 If your child is old enough to be able to use a peak flow meter to measure how well their lungs are working, your GP or asthma nurse may ask you to keep a peak flow diary over a period of time.
-Getting a clear result over a period of time does depend on how well your child can use the peak flow meter, and if they're blowing into it with the same amount of effort every time, so it's not always reliable.
+Getting a clear result over time does depend on how well your child can use the peak flow meter, and if they're blowing into it with the same amount of effort every time, so it's not always reliable.

 Asthma symptoms may not be there all the time

 Symptoms can come and go.
 Your GP or asthma nurse will want to know if your child has been experiencing any of these symptoms:

 - coughing, especially at night, or in the morning